jbilinski/scriptops.com/_posts/2019-04-28-start-jenkins-agent-as-windows-scheduled-job.md

  - Add '-noCertificateCheck' java argument if you use a jenkins job to bootstrap agent chain of trust.
  - Change pipeline and java log to path or file name of your choice.
  - I have seen long windows update restarts interfere with the _AtStartup_ trigger.
 Adding a contingency trigger will help in this case.
+ - *"kick the can" and move the shared secret to a "secure" variable, file, or registry key.
+Please leave feedback if you have a better solution.

 ### References:
  - [Jenkins Agent](https://jenkins.io/doc/book/agents/)